 The Wall of Honor located in our museum at the Town Hall.
+Scroll down to see pictures of Cornwall Veterans.

 VETERANS' WALL OF HONOR The Cornwall Historical Society would like to acknowledge the citizens of Cornwall, Cornwall-on-Hudson, and Mountainville who served or are serving in the armed forces by honoring them with commemorative plaques.
 These plaques will be hung above Cornwall's original World War II Wall of Honor on display in the museum at Town Hall.
 Plaques (6" x 2") cost $25 and include the recipient's name, rank, branch and years served.
 To add your Veteran to the Wall please click here and complete the application.
 Our goal is to honor all Veterans from Cornwall, Cornwall-on-Hudson and the surrounding area for their service.